ibm-cloud-docs/BlockStorage/faqs.md

 ## Which Windows version am I to choose for my Block Storage LUN?
 {: faq}

 When you create a LUN, you must specify the OS type.
-The OS type must be based on the operating system that the hosts that access the LUN use.
+The OS type must be based on the operating system, which is used by the hosts that access the LUN.
 The OS Type can't be modified after the LUN is created.
 The actual size of the LUN might vary slightly based on the OS type of the LUN.

 **Windows 2008+**
 - The LUN stores Windows data for Windows 2008 and later versions.
 Use this OS option if your host operating system is Windows Server 2008, Windows Server 2012, Windows Server 2016.
 Both MBR and GPT partitioning methods are supported.

 **Windows 2003**
 - The LUN stores a raw disk type in a single-partition Windows disk that uses the Master Boot Record (MBR) partitioning style.
 Use this option only if your host operating system is Windows 2000 Server, Windows XP, or Windows Server 2003 that uses the MBR partitioning method.